cis198-2016s/slides/04/content.md

 ```

 - `map` takes an argument `f: F`, where `F` is an `FnMut` trait object.
-- You can pass regular function in as well, since the traits line up!
+- You can pass regular functions in, since the traits line up!

 &sup1;A function which takes `Container<A>` and a function `f: A -> B` and
 returns `Container<B>` by calling `f` on elements in the container.